dustinrue/PiPlex/README.md

 ## Building

 To use this project you must first install pi-gen, available at [https://github.com/RPi-Distro/pi-gen](https://github.com/RPi-Distro/pi-gen).
 Start by setting up pi-gen as described and ensure you are able to successfully build the base image.
-Once complete, clone this repository into where you cloned the pi-gen repository.
+Once complete, clone this repository into where you cloned the pi-gen repository as "stage-piplex1" (`git clone https://github.com/dustinrue/PiPlex.git stage-piplex1`).
 Then, create a config file with the following in it:

 ```
 IMG_NAME=PiPlex